amrutahere08/Smart_Campus_Management_System/README.md

 ## Acknowledgments

-This project was developed as part of the final year curriculum.
-Special thanks to:
+This project was developed as part of the MCA curriculum by a team of 2 members.We would like to express our gratitude to:
-- The faculty advisors for their guidance
+- Our faculty advisors for their continuous guidance and support throughout the development process
-- Open source communities for the libraries used
+- The open source communities for providing excellent libraries and frameworks
-- Team members who contributed to development and testing
+- Our college for providing the necessary infrastructure and resources

 ## License